cs-fullstack-2020-spring/200414-mongo-crud-cw-ChrisJHuntley/README.md

 [Resource - MDN Mongo Info](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#Connecting_to_MongoDB) |
 [Resource - Mongoose Methods](https://mongoosejs.com/docs/api/model.html)

+### You shouldn't have to `res.send()` methods sending in one endpoint.
+You should have comments.
+The first param for the create method should be `req.body`.
+You're missing two of the four read methods.
+Your post request should be `findOneAndUpdate()`.
+I would highly encourage looking back at the answer and PLEASE come to study session.

+### Score : 2/5

 ### Schema
 Define a Resident Schema with properties :
 - first name (string)